 - chest pain

 - becoming winded when walking

-People should phone 911 if they experience any of the following signs of a heart attack:
+People should also phone 911 or seek emergency medical attention if they experience any of the following signs of a heart attack:

 - intense chest pain or pressure, especially if it lasts more than a minute or two

 - shortness of breath, even after several minutes of slow, deep breathing

 - lightheadedness, especially if different from previous panic attack dizziness